ZhengyuZhao/Adi-Red-Scene/README.md

 By [Zhengyu Zhao](https://zhengyuzhao.github.io/).

-Radboud University (RU).
+Radboud University.

 ### Introduction

-This repository contains codes for Adi-Red approach described in the paper [From Volcano to Toyshop: Adaptive Discriminative Region
+This repository contains codes for Adi-Red approach proposed in the paper [From Volcano to Toyshop: Adaptive Discriminative Region
 Discovery for Scene Recognition]().
-This approach achieved state-of-the-art performance in terms of Top-1 classification accuracy on the scene benchmark [SUN397](https://groups.csail.mit.edu/vision/SUN/), by discovering discriminative local image patches efficiently.
-Neither training from scratch nor fine-tuning is involved in our approach.
+This approach achieved state-of-the-art performance in terms of Top-1 classification accuracy on the scene benchmark [SUN397](https://groups.csail.mit.edu/vision/SUN/).
+By deriving discriminative information directly from a CNN classifier, which was pre-trained using only image-level scene labels, Adi-Red can efficienly discover local discriminative image patches and integrate them with the global-scale image features in a multi-scale feature aggegation pipeline.

 **Note**